 The NY Indie Theatre Film Festival presents work from New York City theatre artists defying labels and branching out into recorded media.

 2017 was our inaugural year.
-Over 5 nights of screenings, we presented 2 feature length narratives, 4 documentaries, and over 30 short films, music videos and web series episodes, all created by downtown New York City theatre artists.
+In 2018 we presented over 30 short films, documentaries, and web series episodes, all created by downtown New York City theatre artists.

 At least one primary creative artist for the content must be a theatre artist working in New York City.
 A theatre actor acting in a movie wouldn't by itself qualify.
 If the actor is the lead producer that would mostly likely qualify.
 A theatre actor both writing and acting in the content would qualify.
 "Does the theatre artist involved own the content?" is a question we will examine.